What to Do in Rome with Kids: Fun Activities for Families

 Uncover Etruscan History at the Valle Giulia Museum

-The Etruscan Museum at Valle Giulia is ideal for school-age kids and teens, offering a glimpse into the intriguing and still mysterious Etruscan civilization.
+The Etruscan Museum at Valle Giulia is ideal for school-age kids and teens, offering a glimpse into the Etruscan civilization.
 Set inside a beautiful historic palazzo, it showcases priceless artifacts that make ancient history more engaging.

 Experience Circo Massimo Through Play or Augmented Reality